gmh5225/raminspect/README.md

 # raminspect

-A crate that allows for the arbitrary reading and writing of any processes' memory on a Linux system (this could be useful for hacking, for example).
+A crate that allows for finding and replacing arbitrary memory in an arbitrary process on a Linux system (this could be useful for hacking, for example).
 It uses a custom kernel module written in C as its backend, and so root privileges are required to install and use this.
 You can find the documentation on [docs.rs](https://docs.rs/raminspect/latest/raminspect).

 ## Demonstration of Functionality